apstndb/execspansql/README.md

 ## Limitations

-* DML and Partitioned DML are not yet supported
 * Supports only json and yaml format
 * `metadata.rowType` is not populated when empty result
   * until [google-cloud-go#1805](https://github.com/googleapis/google-cloud-go/issues/1805) is fixed in upstream